-Emergency Response
+Emergency Notification and Response

-This section describes the procedures that Bread Loaf campus will use to immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the Bread Loaf campus, the process that Bread Loaf will use to confirm that there is a significant emergency or dangerous situation, to determine the appropriate segment or segments of a campus community to receive a notification, and to determine the content of the notification.
+This section describes the procedures that Bread Loaf campus will use to immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the Bread Loaf campus, as well as the process that Bread Loaf will use to confirm that there is a significant emergency or dangerous situation, to determine the appropriate segment or segments of a campus community to receive a notification, and to determine the content of the notification.
 In all cases, Bread Loaf will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the applicable notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or otherwise mitigate the emergency.

-General information about emergency response and evacuation procedures for Middlebury College is available on the Middlebury College web page, through the Quick Links Emergency option at the bottom of the home page, or by typing "go/er" in the search box of the homepage.
+General information about emergency response and evacuation procedures for Middlebury College is available by clicking "Emergency" on the bottom toolbar of Middlebury's homepage or by typing "go/er" in the search box of the homepage.